phonegap/phonegap-docs/docs/3-references/stockpile-app/1-project-creation.html.md

     	// Import Routes
     	...

+<div class="alert--info">**Note:** This app only uses a couple of icons, so the better approach might be to include only the icons needed, particularly in terms of performance and when running as a Progressive Web App. </div>

 ## Run it!

 Since this app was built based on webpack, it can be run in development mode or production mode.
 While building out the app, it's easiest to run in development mode and test in the browser as long as you can to build out the majority of the functionality until device-specific testing is needed.